 Rusty: I need a reason.
 And don't say money.
 Why do this?
 Danny: Why not do it?
 I just left the joint after losing four years of my life and you're cold-decking Teen Beat cover boys.
 Because the house always wins.
-Play long enough, the house takes you.
-Unless, when that perfect hand comes, you bet big, and then you take the house.
+Play long enough, you never change the stakes, the house takes you.
+Unless, when that perfect hand comes along, you bet big, and then you take the house.
 Rusty:...been practicingthat speech, haven't you?
 Danny: Little bit.
 Did I rush it?
 I felt like I rushed it.
 Rusty:No, it's good, I liked it.
 Teen-beat thing was harsh.

 Mythology Gag: The scene where the shootout leads to half of Danny's loot being torched by a flamethrower is almost certain homage to the climax of the original, where Ocean's loot is burned with Bergdorf's body.